 It provides more sleeping space.

-If you’re going camping with your partner or family and need bonding time, an air bed can do that.
+If you’re camping with your partner or family and need bonding time, an air bed can do that.
 More succinctly, as opposed to each one of you sleeping on their sleeping bag, you can buy a twin, queen, or king-size mattress, depending on the size of your tent.

 Similarly, if you have visitors sleeping over, an air mattress will enable them to sleep comfortably compared to sleeping on a couch which can cause neck stiffness and overall muscle and back pain.